Light-Wizzard/Trinary-Energy/README.md

 ![Infinity Machine](https://github.com/Light-Wizzard/Trinary-Energy/blob/main/images/Infinity.png)

 I have no idea if it works, there are a lot of scams just to get you to watch their video.

+I have one goal in the project, keep it simple,
+I want to design a magnetic wire frame model with magnets, with enough power to generate enough power to run a DC or AC Light or LED, or other load, without the need add more energy, no fuel, and no magic, which is what a lot of scamers use, hidden batteries, power lines, and other ways to cheat, this must scale up to power a house for the project goals to be met.

+I want to build a framework to mold the magnetic wire around, it needs to be strong enought to hold the wire while the engine rotates.